blujedis/screenshot/README.md

 ### Viewing Screenshots (view)

-Screenshot Puppet will look for like names, hence you could type <code>some_name<code> and the file would still be viewed.
+Screenshot Puppet will look for like names, hence you could type <code>some_name</code> and the file would still be viewed.
 If more than one option is found a list is displayed so you can issue a new command.

-You can also use glob type patterns to search for files for example you could also search for the below using <code>some_*.png</code>
+You can also use glob type patterns to search for files for example you could also search for the below using <code>some_\*.png</code>

 ```sh
 $ ssp view some_name.png